-If you’re new to mountain biking, these 15 tips are going to shorten your learning curve and make it fun to get out on your bike.
-I spoke with several very keen mountain bikers and asked them for their best advice for first time riders.
-I’ll throw some of my own tips in too.
-Then the exciting part part is going out to practice and explore.
+New to mountain biking?
+These 15 mountain biking tips are going to shorten your learning curve and make it fun to get out on your bike.
+I spoke with several very keen mountain bikers and asked them for their best mountain biking tips for first time riders.
+I’ve throw some of my own tips in too.
+Then the exciting part is going out to practice and explore.

 Matt Mosteller, aka Powder Matt takes to the mountain biking trails with a vengeance come the summer.
 These are Matt’s top mountain biking tips.